Following his mother's death after foaling, a one-week-old orphaned donkey foal has been given a forever home with The Donkey Sanctuary.

 Hannah Bryer, head of welfare at The Donkey Sanctuary says: “Our teams work tirelessly all year round to support donkeys most in need here in Great Britain.
 By working with owners, we can often help provide advice and support to find solutions to the challenges they may be facing.
 Sadly in cases like this, the best welfare outcome for the donkey is often the hardest for owners.”

 Hannah concludes: “Saying goodbye to our much loved pets at the right time should never be regarded as a failure.
 I often admire the courage of owners who put the welfare of their donkeys first, even in the most difficult of circumstances, so when this owner reached out to us, we acted swiftly to make arrangements to bring the foal into our care.
-There is something truly special about being able to provide hope and reassurance to so many donkeys and their owners, but especially at Christmas.”
+There is something truly special about being able to provide hope and reassurance to so many donkeys and their owners.”

 The foal can be sure of a happy forever home with The Donkey Sanctuary, where he will be cared for until he is big enough to join the resident herd.